Hutnik Kraków: History

 The club was founded in 1950.
-Hutnik have played seven seasons in the Polish Ekstraklasa (Polish first division).
-The team's greatest success is a third place in the 1995/96 season, as a result of which they qualified for the UEFA Cup.
-In that tournament, Hutnik eliminated Khazri Buzovna from Azerbaijan (9:0 and 2:2), SK Sigma Olomouc from Czech Republic (0:1 and 3:1), but were themselves eliminated by AS Monaco (0:1 and 1:3).
+Hutnik have played seven seasons in the Polish top-flight.
+The team's greatest success is a third place in the 1995–96 season, as a result of which they qualified for the UEFA Cup.
+In that tournament, Hutnik eliminated Khazri Buzovna from Azerbaijan (9–0 and 2–2), Czech side Sigma Olomouc (0–1 and 3–1), but were themselves eliminated by Monaco (0–1 and 1–3).

 The team was dissolved due to its debts and refounded by its fans as Hutnik Nowa Huta in 2010.
-They were admitted to Polish Fifth Division.
+They were admitted to Polish fifth division.

-The England national team trained at Hutnik's ground for the Euro 2012 tournament.
+The England national team trained at Hutnik's grounds for the Euro 2012 tournament.

 Among most famous players who began their careers at Hutnik youth academy are Marcin Wasilewski, Zbigniew Płaszewski, Jan Karaś, Kazimierz Putek, Marek Koźmiński, Dariusz Romuzga, Łukasz Sosin and Michał Pazdan.